World Cup 2018 quarter-finals: full fixture guide for every BBC and ITV match

 The World Cup 2018 quarter-finals have been confirmed – and England are among the eight teams left in the competition.

-Like the last round, the BBC and ITV will share coverage of the quarter-finals matches, with the broadcasters deciding between them which games they will air once all the fixtures are confirmed.
+Like the last round, the BBC and ITV will share coverage of the quarter-finals matches, with England’s game airing on BBC1.

-England’s game will almost certainly air on BBC1 – the broadcaster has the first two choices of quarter-final games.

 So, when are these World Cup knockout matches on TV – and who will be playing?